Sarohia94/Project-5-Bedside-Tales/README.md

 User Story #1

-Search bar (must have) - As a Site User I can use a search bar to search for a book so that I see what I've searched for and the number of results.
+Search bar (must have) - As a Site User I can use a search bar to search for a book so that I see results of what I've searched for and the number of results.

 Acceptance Criteria:
 1. No of results displayed